axtend/axtend/bug-bounty.md

 # Bug Bounty

-The Axtend bug bounty program is focused on the Moonriver and Axtend Allychains (deployed to Kusama and Axia respectively) and dapps.
+The Axtend bug bounty program is focused on the Moonriver and Axtend Allychains (deployed to AxiaTest and Axia respectively) and dapps.
 It is focused on preventing:

 Axtend/Moonriver:
 * Thefts and freezing of principal of any amount